Product Types

 ASTM A709-50W is a high-strength steel with strong corrosion resistance whatever its copper content.
 Its minimum yield strength stands at 50 ksi and its minimum tensile strength at 70 ksi.

-A709-50W steel has a minimum atmospheric corrosion index of 6.00.
+A709-50W steel beams have a minimum atmospheric corrosion index of 6.00.
 This kind of steel is frequently used in railroad bridges, pedestrian bridges, and high bridge girders.

 • A572-50 Beams